LivingWithHippos/blog-android/pages/01.home/01.ViewBinding/view-binding-recyclerview-multiple-layout/default.md

 #### The Setup

-Add ViewBinding to your app's 'build.gradle' (see [here](https://marco.biasin.dev/home/viewbinding/view-binding-introduction) for an introduction).
+Add ViewBinding to your app's `build.gradle` (see [here](https://marco.biasin.dev/home/viewbinding/view-binding-introduction) for an introduction).
 For completeness these are my Gradle files:

 [details="build.gradle (app)"]